 3. Development of new market channels, marketing and regional networks of entrepreneurs;

-4. Collaboration and active communication with authorities and throughout NGO networks in policy dialogue.
+4. Collaboration and active communication throughout NGO networks

 This webpage was created and maintained with the financial support of the European Union.
 Its contents are the sole responsibility of Machaon International and do not necessarily reflect the views of the European Union